Extensive Integration Options for Your SAP on Azure: Post-Migration Phase

 - Multi-factor authentication can be added as an extra security layer to protect the most sensitive applications and operations.

 In case you want to learn more about securing your data and operations on Microsoft Azure, we recommend reading our eBook – Best Practices for Implementing Remote Work Solutions on Microsoft Azure – that further details your options for establishing network security using Azure Firewall and Network Security Groups, as well as advanced security monitoring with Azure Security Center and Azure Sentinel.

 The way forward for enterprises is marked by the ability to continuously improve on the operational inefficiencies and eliminate low-value processes with intelligent automation.
 Microsoft Azure and SAP provide an ever-growing array of SaaS, IaaS, and PaaS solutions that work exceptionally well together.
 From security and analytics to ITIL management and customer service management, your SAP data can be utilized better with Microsoft Azure.

 Contact Infopulse SAP specialists to receive personalized consultation on the optimal SAP integration methods and solutions for your business.
-As a certified consulting and development partner to Microsoft with extensive experience in SAP products, we use our deep product knowledge and technical know-how to help enterprises unlock more value from their investments in both platforms.
+As a certified consulting and development partner to Microsoft and SAP with extensive experience in SAP products, we use our deep product knowledge and technical know-how to help enterprises unlock more value from their investments in both platforms.